Occupational Disease And Workers’ Compensation In Pennsylvania

 Diseases specific to and prevalent in certain work environments or occupational activities are considered chronic ailments that may be compensable under workers’ compensation laws.
-Occupational diseases often cause long-term ailments and hardships that might not show symptoms until years after first exposure or continuous exposure to certain chemicals or work-related activities.
+Occupational diseases often cause long-term problems that might not arise until years after first exposure or continuous exposure to certain chemicals or work-related activities.

 Occupational Risk Hazards And Symptoms